nanobox-io/nanobox-docs/source/local-dev/local-setup.html.md

 Once you're consoled in, you can run the commands necessary to start your web and worker processes.

 ### .nanobox/config.yml
-Whenever you run `nanobox dev`, Nanobox will look for or create a file at `~/.nanobox/.config.yml`.
-This config file defines what resources to allocate to your Nanobox VM. **The config.yml is optional** and only necessary when you want anything other than the defaults.
+Whenever you run `nanobox dev up` or `nanobox dev start`, Nanobox will look for or create a file at `~/.nanobox/.config.yml`.
+This file houses configuration options for your Nanobox VM. **The config.yml is optional** and only necessary when you want anything other than the defaults.
 More information is available in the [Nanobox config.yml doc](/local-dev/nanobox-config-yml/).